BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-As you can see we have grouped 3 examples in `@moduledoc` attribue and they are separated by new line.
+As you can see we have grouped 3 examples in `@moduledoc` attribute and they are separated by new line.
 When you will run tests you will see 3 separate test.

 {% highlight plain %}
 $ mix test test/game_of_life/board_server_test.exs